MannLabs/alphabase/README.md

 # AlphaBase
-An open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).
+AlphaBase provides all basic python functionalities for AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).
 To enable all hyperlinks in this document, please view it at [GitHub](https://github.com/MannLabs/alphabase).

 * [**About**](#about)
 * [**License**](#license)